nixers-projects/urnn/README.md

 1. Fetch a wallpaper from the internet and set it as background
 2. Make sure they are all in .png format (You can use imagemagick "convert" tool to do that)
-3. Go into the network dir
+3. Go into the network dir (from now on it is assumed you are in that dir)
 4. Compile the programs `cc urnn_train.c -o urnn_train -l fann -l m` and `cc urnn_run.c -o urnn_run -l fann -l m `
 5. Train the network `./urnn_train urnn.data urnn.trained`
 6. Run the wrapper script with your PNG image as argument `sh test2.sh yourimage.png`